-- The Strategic Plan for Success is an intervention process for assisting students in meeting learning outcomes. - When a student's course grade average is less than 80%, a Craven Community College Nursing Student Strategic Plan for Success will be initiated.
+- The Strategic Plan for Success is an intervention process for assisting students in meeting learning outcomes. - When a student's course grade average is less than 80%, a Craven Community College Nursing Student Strategic Plan for Success may be initiated.
 Other issues that generate a strategic plan include, but are not limited to, being unprepared for the clinical experience, unsafe clinical practice and deficits in professional demeanor. - The individualized plan may remain in effect up to the end of the curriculum program for the student. - Strategies will be specific to the individual need of the student. - Note: Strategies may include, but are not limited to the use of specific resources, Just Culture SPEET review, focused practice in lab, or other strategies to improve academic and clinical performance.

-SPEET information may be found at the North Carolina Board of Nursing website: http://www.ncbon.com
+SPEET information may be found at the NC Board of Nursing Website